Kushagra614/Multi-Type-Orderbook/README.md

 # 📊 Multi-Type-Orderbook-Engine

-A high-performance, thread-safe C++ implementation of a limit order book (LOB) designed for electronic trading systems.
-This implementation provides efficient order matching, comprehensive order types, and real-time trade execution.
+A high-performance, thread-safe C++ implementation of an order matching engine that supports both limit and market orders.
+This implementation provides efficient price-time priority matching, comprehensive order types, and real-time trade execution.

 ## 🏷️ Order Types